shaloo/docs.arcana/docs/user-guides/wallet-ui/use-wallet-ui.md

 ### View Status / Enable MFA

-In the profile tab of the wallet, users can check the current MFA status, whether it is enabled or not.
-MFA is a one-time setting for the user's wallet.
+In the profile tab of the wallet, users can check the current MFA status, whether it is enabled or not. [[concept-mfa|MFA]] is a one-time setting for the user's wallet.
 Click **Set up MFA** to turn on MFA by setting up security questions and a PIN.
 You will need to enter either of them to authenticate when you login to a new device or browser. [[mfa-user-guide|Learn more...]]

 ### Logout